ZeratuuLL/Reinforcement-Learning/Hindsight/Readme.md

   * Enhance exploration by some methods such as bringing in Curiosity.
 For example [this paper](https://pathak22.github.io/noreward-rl/resources/icml17.pdf).
 In the future I will check the efficiency of this
   * Use model based algorithms.
 This makes the problem a search problem, given the assumption that the model generalizes well to unseen states.
   * Add special 'fake' but 'valid' experiences and learn from them with offline learning methods.
-This is the idea of \textbf{hindsight experience replay}.
+This is the idea of **hindsight experience replay**.
+For more details you can check in the original paper by OpenAI.

+## Algorithm